Iproniazid: Excretion

 Excretion can occur via different routes: via the lungs, the urine, bile and sometimes via the skin or breast milk.
 Iproniazid has a molecular weight of 179.219 g/mol, which is far below 500 g/mol, and it is hydrophilic (because of e.g. the N-H groups in the molecule).
 These two properties together indicate that iproniazid is likely to be excreted in the urine via the kidneys.

 Iproniazid can also be metabolized and excreted afterwards in the form of one of its metabolites which can be found in the figure above.
 Isoniazid is hydrophilic and has a molecular weight of 137.139 g/mol.
 Isoniazid is therefore expected to be excreted via the urine, if it is not further metabolized in the body.
 The same holds for isonicotinic acid and isonicotinoyl glycine.
 Carbon dioxide and propane are gaseous which are presumably transported out of the body by exhalation via the lungs.

 Indication

-Iproniazid was originally produced as anti-tuberculosis medicine, but found to be more effective as antidepressant.
-When it was discovered that iproniazid is hepatotoxic, it was replaced by medicinal xenobiotics that are less harmful to the liver.
-Examples of antidepressant drugs that are nowadays used instead of iproniazid are isocarboxazid, phenelzine, and tranylcypromine.
+Iproniazid was originally produced as anti-tuberculosis medicine, but was also found to be effective as antidepressant.
+When it was discovered that iproniazid was hepatotoxic, it was replaced by medicinal xenobiotics that are less harmful to the liver. oderniantidepressants include socarboxazid, phenelzine, and tranylcypromine.

 Drugs more effective for treatment of tuberculosis are isoniazid, pyrazinamide, ethambutol and rifampicin.